bbzfc/bbzfc/docs/bbzfc_specs/flags.md

 shockwaves effect is small (approximately four tank lengths).
 - Useless Flag.
 Use it wisely = )

 The original flag set will remain until the end of time.
-No new flags will be added.
-No flags will be removed.
+No new flags will be added to **bbzfc**.
+No flags will be removed from **bbzfc**.

+Different **Game Worlds** can be with different sets of available flags.
+From no flags, to all flag types.
+This will be configurable.